-Green eggs INTB 2026 CB-C
+Green Eggs INTB 2026 CB C

 Happy Birthday Dr Seuss

-March 2nd marks the birthday of Dr Seuss — one of the most beloved and recognisable children’s authors of the twentieth century.
+March 2nd marks the birthday of Dr Seuss — one of the most recognisable children’s authors of the twentieth century.
 Born as Theodor Seuss Geisel on 2 March 1904 in Springfield, Massachusetts, he went on to create stories that have been read by generations of readers around the world.

 Dr Seuss’s birthday has become closely associated with reading celebrations, particularly in schools.
 In the United States, the date has often been observed as part of reading initiatives designed to encourage children to develop a love of books.
 His whimsical style and accessible language make his stories especially suitable for early readers.